-Guinness was always on the quest for the elusive perfectly poured pint, and that was actually part of the reason why they would sometimes make changes to their brewing methods.
-Pouring Guinness had always been difficult.
-Until the late 1950s, bartenders would dispense from two casks, one over the bar and one beneath.
+The company was always on the quest for the elusive perfectly poured pint, which was actually part of the reason why they would sometimes make changes to their brewing methods.
+Pouring Guinness had always been difficult; Until the late 1950s, bartenders would dispense from two casks, one over the bar and one beneath.
 A proper pint depended on the skill of the pourer as well as the volume and temperature of the casks.
 A project to make pouring easier was envisioned by the same manager responsible for the Guinness Book of Records.
 The team assigned to the task discovered that a mix of carbon dioxide and nitrogen lead to a creamy and consistent head on a beer that actually now tasted better.

 As a byproduct or fermentation, carbon dioxide bubbles had always been present in Guinness and contributed to the flavor profile since they cause any liquid to be tart and slightly acidic.
 The nitrogen that needed to be added were smaller bubbles with the ability to compliment the coffee-like notes of Guinness.
 Combining these gases properly within the beer presented new challenges, but by 1969 the company came up with a new keg design that they would slowly distribute to pubs.
-It took twenty years for Guinness Draught to overtake the sale of Guinness Extra Stout in the Republic of Ireland but it gave them an easy opportunity to successfully re-enter America.
+It took twenty years for Guinness Draught to overtake the sale of Guinness Extra Stout in the Republic of Ireland but it gave them an opportunity to successfully re-enter America.
 Following the decline of Guinness Foreign Extra, the company had challenges in bringing their beer back to the United States.
 In 1943 they purchased a brewery in Long Island hoping that Americans might have grown fond of stout while stationed in Europe during World War II.
-Unfortunately, they did not count on the fact that Americans now loved light lagers and cream ales that could be enjoyed during leisurely activities.
-Stout was no longer appealing to Americans and in one of the company’s rare failures; they had to abandon their New York brewing project.
-Guinness Draught was different.
-Smooth and unlike any other dark beer on the market, it also offered a visual experience to the drinker.
-When poured into the pint glass, the nitrogen bubbles would cascade down the side of the glass before rising and forming the creamy head.
-Established stout markets might have preferred the fruity notes of traditional Guinness, but the smoother Draught helped them regain a small foothold in America.
+Unfortunately, they did not count on the fact that American taste had now shifted to lighter beer.
+Stout was no longer appealing to them, and in one of the company’s rare failures, they had to abandon their New York brewing project.
+Guinness Draught however, was smooth and unlike any other dark beer on the market, it also offered a visual experience to the drinker who could observe the nitrogen bubbles cascading down the side of the glass before rising and forming the creamy head.
+Established stout markets might have preferred the fruity notes of traditional Guinness, but the smoother draught helped them regain a small foothold in America.
 Even today, nitrogen and stout have become so inseparable in the American imagination, that until recently the standard stout for most modern American craft breweries was a nitro stout.